 Upgrade #1: Mag Capacity

-Upgrade #2: Sights Glock in its simplicity comes with great sights, and when you train to learn where bullet impact happens with those sights, you’ll be on your way.
+Glock in its simplicity comes with great sights, and when you train to learn where bullet impact happens with those sights, you’ll be on your way.
 BUT if you want to upgrade, most people go with Night Sights.
 These are pistol sights that have a “glowing” front or rear sight to help with target acquisition in low light environments.
 There are a few different brands out there and you can choose from orange, red, or green “glowing” night sights for your Glock 43.
-Two trustworthy companies for night sights are Trijicon and Truglo.
-If you’re trying to be cost sensitive.
-Take a look at the Truglo night sights. https://www.truglo.com
+Two trustworthy companies for night sights are Trijicon and TruGlo.
+If you’re trying to be cost-aware, take a look at the TruGlo night sights.

 You’re about to ask, “what’s wrong with the barrel on the Glock 43?”.
 Nothing!
 Nothing at all.
 BUT if you get a lot of use out of your Glock 43, or any firearm, eventually the barrel’s rifling will wear down and you’ll need to replace it to keep consistent accuracy.
-But realistically you’ll have to put thousands of rounds through your Glock 43 before you need to replace the barrel.
+Realistically, you’ll have to put thousands of rounds through your Glock 43 before you need to replace the barrel.
 Other reasons you may want to get a different barrel is if you’re looking for a “marine” rated one that does better in wet environments, a milled barrel that weighs less, a higher quality barrel that will have a longer life, or a threaded barrel if you plan on using a suppressor on your firearm.
-Faxon and Killer Innovations both make great barrel alternatives for your Glock 43 that hit all the reason for replacing above.
+Faxon and Killer Innovations both make great barrel alternatives for your Glock 43 if any of these reasons for replacing apply to you.

 What hunters use, and why they choose it.Read More

 Grey Ghost Gear UGF Battle Belt: One Belt To Rule Them All?